 In a dinner set from the KURLAND collection, consisting of the charger plate and the small dinner plate, the small deep plates is a stylish way to serve a small soup or salad as an appetizer.
 The porcelain from KPM Berlin meets the highest standards and makes every festive table look regal.

-All in white, KURLAND shines in all its glory.
-The edges of the individual pieces are adorned with a classical relief consisting of egg bars, cloth hangings and pearls.
-KURLAND pays homage to the ideals and design of the ancient world.
-Since 1790, practicality, rigor and symmetry have been combined in this elegant, closed form to create a timeless classic.
+KURLAND shines in full splendor, entirely in white.
+The edge of each piece is adorned with a classicist relief consisting of egg-and-darts, draped cloths, and pearls.
+KURLAND is a tribute to the ideals and forms of the ancient world; since 1790, objectivity, austerity, and symmetry have been combined in this refined, self-contained form to create a timeless classic.